Alabama Senate votes to allow concealed carry without permit

 Posted April 18

-MONTGOMERY, Ala. — Alabama could join 11 other states that allow people to carry a concealed handgun in public without getting a special permit.
+MONTGOMERY, Ala. — The Alabama Senate has voted to allow people to carry a concealed handgun without a getting a permit.

-Eleven states allow people to carry concealed weapons in public without a permit, according to the Law Center to Prevent Gun Violence.
+According to the Law Center to Prevent Gun Violence, 11 states allow concealed carry without a permit.
 Most of those states still issue concealed weapon permits, as would Alabama, for people who may want them to carry in other states.

 Democrats accused Republicans of trying to "rebrand" their party after scandals.